-China Internship Placements (CIP) offers Internship Programs in China as well as Intensive Chinese Language programs in Beijing, Shanghai, Shenzhen, and Nanjing.
+China Internship Placements (CIP) offers Internship Programs in China as well as Intensive Chinese Language programs in Beijing, Shanghai, Shenzhen, and Nanjing for international students.
 Study Abroad in China for a year/ semester or even summer, fall, spring and winter.
 The China Internship programs are designed to cover as many sectors while the Chinese Mandarin Programs are intensive and customized Explore Program Cities.
 Explore with the best Internship in China

 With affiliation to 500 multinational organization, 2000 medium sized companies, and over 1000 startup organizations, we are able to place interns into any sector at all.
 The Internship in China Program is designed to ensure you get the best out of your International experience.
 Looking to start your international Internship in China?
 Click to view all Internship sectors.

 Paid Internships Abroad

 Secure a Paid Internship Abroad in China with CIP’s Professional International Internships.
 We place you into a placement matching your career prospects and strength.
 Long-term internships are usually paid while the short terms are not paid.
 Industries such as Marketing, Business Development, Human Resources and International Business offers paid internships in summer while Finance and Legal roles are generally not paid.
 Stipends from Internships Abroad usually could cover your daily expenses like food and transport.
 We host over 500 interns in China every year including summer internships.
 Inquire now about our Paid Internships Abroad